 So I carry when I'm in the high country, in case I come up against a critter, meaner and faster than me.
 (And not something in .22 or or .380 but something in a 21.5 grs H-110/325 gr Keith or LBT bullet recipe.)

 But even if you only carry going to Kroger, you still need to make sure your weapon is in working order and clean.
 How clean your firearm is does affect its accuracy, and it's reliability.
 I know several brand new shooters that were hesitate to properly clean their weapon after their lessons, believing they have to disassemble them to the last screw every single time or that it would take all sort of expensive supplies.
 Neither is true.

 NO FOOD OR DRINK.
-You are going to be working around chemicals you can't pronounce and substances not designed for human consumption (the firearm equivalent of a Little Caesars Pizza).
+You are going to be working around chemicals you can't pronounce and substances not designed for human consumption (the firearm equivalent of a big Mac).
 Don't be snacking on chips, jerky or candy or sipping on a soda while you work.
 Save the beer for when you are done, you want to be as clear headed handling an unloaded weapon as you do a loaded one.

 MAKE SURE YOU HAVE NO DISTRACTIONS.
 Do not clean your guns while watching TV, minding the kids or talking on the phone about the great little Kimber you saw at the gun show.
 If you can't give handling your firearm, loaded or unloaded, your complete and undivided attention, don't pick it up.
 Do whatever it takes to do this.
 Put a do not disturb sign on the back of your T-shirt.
 Give the sixteen year old the keys to the car (you won't see them until their first year of college).
 Tell your spouse you will be working in the garage for a while to get rid of that big nest of jumping spiders (you won't be bothered for hours).